kravietz/ansible-ipsec/README.md

     ipsec_forward: no

-Note that forwarding traffic only works with IKE keying method.
+Note that forwarding traffic only works with IKE keying method and it *may* be tricky as it's more things that can go wrong between the virtual interfaces (e.g. routing).

+### Compression
+By default IPCOMP (IPSec compression) is enabled as it will bring performance improvement for textual data such as SQL and other typical web backend data transfers.
+When transferring data that is already compressed, encrypted or otherwise high-entropy, disable compression as it will increase CPU usage and hurt performance.

+    ipsec_compress: yes

 ## How are keys derived?